 For my part, I try to be accessible as possible to pupils and parents.
-I have an open door session every day for any pupil to drop in and see me unannounced and monthly surgeries for parents.
+I have lunchtime open door sessions for pupils to drop in and see me unannounced.

 I am very proud of The Perse and its pupils.
 We combine the best of our academic grammar school heritage with an innovative outlook that strives to provide students with the skills needed for a successful life in the twenty-first century.

 Please come and see for yourself the difference a Perse education makes.

 Perse rugby teams triumphed in yesterday’s local derby...

 The Lower Sixth politics class attended a conference...